j-chat/coursera-andrewng-ml-python/README.md

 * coursera_andrewng_machinelearning_ex5.ipynb: uses regularized linear regression is implemented to predict the amount of water ﬂowing out of a dam using the change of water level in a reservoir.
 This is a regression problem since a real-value is predicted for the output.
 * coursera_andrewng_machinelearning_ex6.ipynb: uses support vector machines to classify the positive and negative examples.
 This is a binary classification problem since there are two classes.
 * coursera_andrewng_machinelearning_ex6_spam.ipynb: uses support vector machines to classify spam emails.
 This is a binary classification problem since there are two classes.
+* coursera_andrewng_machinelearning_ex7: uses K-means for image compression.
+This clustering problem reduces the number of colors to the top 16.

 ## Requirements
 * Python 3